Hydr46605/GhostMarkers/README.md

 ## Installation

 1. Download the latest version of GhostMarkers from the [releases page](https://github.com/your-repo/ghostmarkers/releases).
-2. Make sure you have [PacketEvents](https://github.com/retrooper/packetevents) installed on your server.
-GhostMarkers requires it to function.
-3. Place the downloaded `.jar` file into your server's `plugins` directory.
+2. Place the downloaded `.jar` file into your server's `plugins` directory.
-4. Restart or reload your server.
+3. Restart or reload your server.

 ## 📖 Commands